HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk4.md

 ![wk4-windy-gridworld-parameter-study.png](wk4-windy-gridworld-parameter-study.png)

+With a $\alpha = 0.5$, both perform similarly.
-With a smaller $\alpha = 0.1$, both perform equally (the gradients are parallel, episodes are comleted at the same rate).
+With a smaller $\alpha = 0.1$, both perform equally eventually (the gradients are parallel, episodes are comleted at the same rate), but SARSA take a lot longer to catch up on rate of episode completion..

 ### How is Q-learning off-policy?